 The UI should be able to support the portrayal of alerts (“Caution”, “Warning”, “Alarm” and “Emergency alarm”) in accordance with G1110.
 The portrayal of these alerts including thresholds often need to be configurable.

-Functionality can be made available to the VTS user in a number of different implementations including, but not limited to:
+Functionalities can be made available to the VTS user in a number of different implementations including, but not limited to:

 graphical “icons” or “tool buttons” often supported by short descriptive phrases.
 It should be possible, in the UI, to select display of buttons, text or both.
 User configurable “tool bars” may be used to group tool buttons;